 - Falling into drug addiction

 Excessive Alcohol Consumption Statistics

 Excessive drinking is a real problem in the U.S. These are some of essential excessive liquor consumption statistics, according to the Centers for Disease Control and Prevention:

 - More than 38 million adults in the U.S. (one in six) binge drink at least four times per month.

-- On average, binge drinkers consume eight drinks per session.
+- On average, a binge drinker consumes eight drinks per session.

 - Adults between the ages of 18 and 34 years binge drink the most.

-- Adults aged 65 years and older have the lowest rates of excessive drinking, at just over four percent.
+- Adults aged 65 years and older have the lowest rates of excessive liquor consumption, at just over four percent.

 - Men binge drink twice as much as women.

-- Excessive drinking costs the U.S. economy about $191 billion in losses, every year, from health problems, crime, and loss of productivity.
+- Excess liquor intake costs the U.S. economy about $191 billion in losses every year from health problems, crime, and loss of productivity.

 Drinking to excess can quickly become a bad habit that is hard to stop or manage.
-Triggers are common, including being around people who drink or having a stressful day at work.
 Stopping or slowing down drinking, even for people who don’t meet the criteria for a severe alcohol use disorder, can be very challenging.
 There are several steps individuals can take to resist the urge to binge drink.

 Abstain from Alcohol

 One way to cut out harmful drinking habits is to give up alcohol entirely.
 This is not easy to do, and some tips can make it go more smoothly: